-As a product guy who is constantly trying to dig deeper into user experience (UX), I’ve been asking myself how I define UX.
+As a product guy who is constantly trying to dig deeper into user experience (UX) and user experience research, I’ve been asking myself how I define UX.
 So here we go:

 This is your product: